AElfProject/AElf/docs-sphinx/tutorials/boot-sequence/cross-chain/request-new-side-chain.md

 Keep in mind that this is just the logical on-chain creation of the side chain.
 After the side chain is released there's extra steps needed for it to be a fully functional blockchain, including the producers running the side chain's nodes.

-Note: for more information about the meaning of the different fields, refer to the document in the [cross-chain section](../../../architecture/cross-chain/setup.md).
+Note: for more information about the meaning of the different fields, refer to the document in the [side chain section](../../../reference/smart-contract-api/cross-chain.md).

 ## Set-up